membrane/api-gateway/distribution/examples/security/basic-auth/simple/README.md

-# Basic Authentication
+# Basic Authentication - Simple

-This example explains how to protect an API or a Web application using __HTTP Basic Authentication__.
+This example explains how to protect an API or a Web application using __HTTP Basic Authentication__ with config embedded user data or an htpasswd file.

 ## Running the Example

-1. Go to the `examples/basic-auth` directory.
+1. Go to the `examples/security/basic-auth/simple` directory.

 2. Execute `service-proxy.bat` or `service-proxy.sh`